larissarodr/rovers-challenge/README.md

 ## Executing the app

 1. `git clone` this repository;
-2. In the app folder, run `yarn` to install dependencies;
+2. In the app folder, run `yarn install` to install dependencies;
 3. Run the cli app `node src/index.js`